 Any student may apply for an exception to these requirements.2 Information on the special permission procedure can be obtained by contacting the Off-Campus Housing Office, 101 Student Services Building.
-Applications will be considered by a committee consisting of one staff member from the Off-Campus Housing Office, one staff member from Residence Hall Management, one staff member from Residence Hall Programs, one staff member from the Office of the Executive Vice President, and one student appointed by ASMSU.
+Applications will be considered by a committee consisting of one staff member from the following units: the Off-Campus Housing Office, Residence Halls Management, Residence Hall Programs, the office of the Executive Vice President, and one student appointed by ASMSU.
 Specific criteria are available from the Off-Campus Housing Office.
 The burden of proof rests with the student; the responsibility of decision rests with the committee.
 The committee shall take into account any professional recommendations of the University office qualified to judge the category of exception.
-A student may appeal the decision of the committee to the Dean of Students.
+A student may appeal the decision of the committee to the Vice President for Student Affairs and Services.

-The decisions of the committee are advisory to the Dean of Students who may meet with the committee from time to time in order to discuss their policies and criteria regarding exceptions to the requirements.
+The decisions of the committee are advisory to the Vice President for Student Affairs and Services who may meet with the committee from time to time in order to discuss their policies and criteria regarding exceptions to the requirements.

+- Board of Trustees

--Board of Trustees -July 16, 1971
+- July 16, 1971